 Work in English may be linked to a cross curricular theme or topic or may be based on a particular genre of writing.

 Writing: Children are taught to write in a range of styles and for a variety of purposes.
 Writing skills learned in English lessons are reinforced through writing in a range of curriculum areas.
 Handwriting is taught discretely, using the Twinkle joined handwriting script, and reinforced in every lesson Children are expected to work towards a neat cursive style by Years 3 and 4, and to apply their writing skills consistently across their curriculum work.

 Our mathematics curriculum equips pupils with the skills of fluency, reasoning and problem solving, as well as instilling confidence in mental and written calculation.
-All children in KS1 and 2 have daily Big Maths CLIC maths sessions as well as Maths lessons.
+Reception and KS1 children use Rekinrek ( simple abacus appartaus) to develop secure Place Value.
+KS2 have Big Maths CLIC maths sessions as well as Maths lessons.
 CLIC is a sequential programme of mental maths provision, with a strong emphasis on learned facts and developing the mental agility to apply these facts.
 It develops core skills in one clear method and highlights how small steps of progress with core numeracy follow on logically from one to the next.
 Big Maths lessons are fast-paced and fun.
 It helps children manipulate numbers and become more confident and successful at maths.